Craig W. Colville, M.D., F.A.C.S

 Complex Breast Augmentation Revision

 Complex breast implant revision surgery includes removing and replacing breast implants from a previous breast augmentation, often for reasons complicated by other factors.
-This procedure is required for a number of reasons, including:
+Sometimes patients do not wish to have their implants replaced, so Dr. Colville performs breast implant removal, which may include capsulectomy (removal of the capsule).
+Revision breast surgery is required for a number of reasons, including:

 - Capsular contracture or implant hardening